 Sorry, the installer system I use doesn't allow this.
 But you can easily delete all extra gadgets after the installation by going to the folder mentioned 1 question above and deleting all folders inside of it.
 You save about 40MB by doing this.

 - When I click on "Show Desktop" or press Win+D the gadgets disappear!

-This is a bug introduced by Windows 8.1.
+This is a bug and occurs on Windows 8.1 and when Internet Explorer 11 is installed.
 Install the new version of 8GadgetPack to fix this.
 I added a workaround in version 12.